-- Please use hand sanitizer as soon as you arrive, after you use the restroom, and after you finish the race
+- Please use hand washing stations or hand sanitizer as soon as you arrive, after you use the restroom, and after you finish the race

-- Travel and stay with family or those in your social distancing circle
+- Travel and stay with family or those in your running circle

 - Are dogs welcome?
 Yes, on a leash!
 Dogs must like people and other dogs.
 If dogs are running on course, they must be kept on leash due to park rules.
 There is also a dog park nearby.

 - Can I set up a tent to nap in if I am running the 24 or 32 hour race?
 No shelters of any kind are permitted due to park rules.
 However, you are welcome to nap in your cars or near the shelter at any point in time.